sleepydragon1992/sudoku/README.md

 Point system

-To start the game, simply use command "cargo run" from inside the cargo in terminal. use "ctrl + c" to exit
+To start the game, make sure you have Rust installed.
+Simply use command "cargo run" from inside the cargo in terminal.
+Use "ctrl + c" to exit